 The current double tax treaty between the United Kingdom and Switzerland may entitle you to a certain reclaim of Swiss Withholding Tax on the dividend.
-Qualifying UK resident shareholders will be able to claim back 4/7ths of the 35 per cent Swiss Withholding Tax, leaving a net tax cost of 15 per cent of the taxation levied by the Swiss authorities on the basis that you are, under UK taxation law, already obliged to pay tax on the gross amount of the dividends (which are treated as income for taxation purposes) received from the Company.
+Qualifying UK resident shareholders will be able to claim back all of the 35 per cent Swiss Withholding Tax, on the gross amount of the dividends (which are treated as income for taxation purposes) received from the Company.
+You should seek appropriate professional advice on the options available to you.